minio/docs/source/reference/minio-mc-admin/mc-admin-prometheus-generate.rst

 Generate a scrape config for bucket metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin prometheus generate` to print bucket metrics for a MinIO deployment:
+Use :mc-cmd:`mc admin prometheus generate` to generate a scrape configuration that collects bucket metrics for a MinIO deployment:

 .. code-block:: shell
    :class: copyable